Chatfield Reservoir: Chatfield Reservoir Reallocation Project

+Precautions were put into place during the Reallocation Project to adjust the timing and amount of water releases in a good faith manner in order to avoid impacting the walleye and smallmouth bass spawning during the spring.
+Best management practices were also used to minimize the spread of noxious and invasive weeds during water level fluctuations and soil disturbances due to the new construction.

+On May 19, 2023, a new high water mark milestone was achieved as part of the Reallocation Project - reaching 5,444 feet above sea level.
+This increase in the water level has expanded the overall reservoir footprint resulting in some of the cottonwood trunks to now be below the water's surface and providing more locations for kayaking and paddle boarding.

+Flood Risk Mitigation

+During normal operations, the water released from Chatfield Reservoir to downstream users is less than 500 cubic feet of water (cfs) per second.
+During times of flood risk due to high snow runoff, the outlet structure can release up to 8,400 cfs.
+The structural design of the spillway was created to pass up to an additional 184,000 cfs in extreme flooding risk.

 Chatfield State Park

-The reservoir is surrounded by Chatfield State Park, a recreation area with boating, horseback riding and camping.
+The reservoir is surrounded by Chatfield State Park, a recreation area with boating, horseback riding, swimming, paddle boarding, fishing, biking, horseback riding, and camping.
 A secondary inflow from the south is Plum Creek.
 A tertiary inflow from the west is Deer Creek.

 There are 212 bird species that are frequently found at Chatfield Reservoir.
 These birds either permanently live there or just go there to rest after long migrations.
 There is a Chatfield bird watch list that anyone can access.
 The bald eagle, white pelican and burrowing owl have been seen.